Welcome to the Mining in Malawi blog site.

 Rachel’s connection to Malawi goes back 18 years when her parents moved their three daughters, of which Rachel is the firstborn, to Lilongwe.
 She is also Malawian through marriage to Muti Phoya – Director of Logos, and author, historian, filmmaker and techactivist.

 Rachel worked with the Revenue Development Foundation in Lilongwe as a Senior Revenue Specialist within the Department of Forestry, Ministry of Natural Resources, Energy and Mining from 2013 to 2014.
-In January 2015, she took on the role of Head of Accountability, Policy and Programmes at Citizens for Justice as an integrated expert with the Centre for International Migration and Development, financed through GIZ’s programme in Malawi ‘Strengthening public financial and economic management‘.
+Between January 2015 and June 2017, she took on the role of Head of Accountability, Policy and Programmes at Citizens for Justice as an integrated expert with the Centre for International Migration and Development, financed through GIZ’s programme in Malawi ‘Strengthening public financial and economic management‘.
+In this role, she sat on Malawi’s first multi-stakeholder group for the Extractive Industries Transparency Initiative.
+She is currently an associate with OpenOil, Resources for Development, and the Open Knowledge Foundation.

 Rachel also has been involved in research and projects with the University of Edinburgh, Gemfields Plc, Resources for Development, OpenOil, Oxfam, Imani Development, the Open Society Initiative of Southern Africa, and Maravi Security Risk Management.